diem/diem/language/stdlib/modules/doc/ValidatorConfig.md

 ## Function `get_human_name`

-Get validator's account human name
+Return the human-readable name for the validator account.
 Aborts if there is no ValidatorConfig resource